shsms/ulysses-annotated/README.rst

 This is a git repository of the source files for the book Ulysses by Joyce, James.
 This book is in the Public Domain, see the LICENSE file for details.

-It was forked from https://github.com/GITenberg/Ulysses_4300 and updated with scripts for generating an annotated version of the book,  with annotations taken from http://m.joyceproject.com/
+It was forked from https://github.com/GITenberg/Ulysses_4300 and updated with scripts for generating an annotated version of the book,  with annotations taken from http://joyceproject.com/ .
+Instructions for generating the annotated version of the ebook can be found here_.

+.. _here: annotations.md

 Found an error?
 ===============